davidwilliams2661/hello-world/README.md

 # hello-world

-(non-option)

-my name is David
+my name is david
 my hair is curly
-I like rock climbing
+i like music, running, and climbing
-and music

-but i don't like:
--rude ppl
--bad grmmr
--& sng vwls nncssrly